Monday, November 28, 2011

 3. Set turkey breast side up in a large roasting pan fitted with a rack.
 Put turkey neck and giblets in bottom of pan under rack in the pan and add bourbon.
 Pour all but 1/3 cup of maple-syrup mixture over turkey.
 Cover pan with lid or buttered aluminum foil.
 Roast turkey, covered, for 1 hour and thirty minutes.

 4. Uncover pan and brush turkey with reserved maple-syrup mixture.
-Return turkey to oven and continue to roast, uncovered, until an instant-read thermometer inserted into thigh meat registers 165 F, 40- 50 minutes (I cooked mine much longer because I was reading my thermometer incorrectly!
-So I had to tent mine and mine reached 185 for quite some time without me realizing it, but it was still delicious and not dry).
-Lift turkey from pan, allowing any juices in cavity to drain into pan (we failed to let the juices inside run into pan so it may taste different if you do this--it was great just with the pan juices).
+Return turkey to oven and continue to roast, uncovered, until an instant-read thermometer inserted into thigh meat registers 165 F, 40- 50 minutes NOTE--It sometimes takes longer than this !!
+Actually the butterball turkey instructions say breast meat should be 180 F and thigh 175F.
+I have had it occasionally take an extra hour longer than this when I cook it!
+It may depend on the coldness of the turkey to start etc. Lift turkey from pan, allowing any juices in cavity to drain into pan (we failed to let the juices inside run into pan so it may taste different if you do this--it was great just with the pan juices).
 Transfer turkey to a platter or cutting board.
 Tent turkey with foil and let rest for 30 minutes.

 5. Discard neck and giblets and pour juices from pan into a gravy separator or large measuring cup.
 Remove fat, reserving 3 tab of fat.
 If needed add enough water to pan juices to measure 4 cups (I added some chicken broth to the pan juices along with water).